-Next, you simply get a good grip on the plug and grommet and plunge your hand back into the declination hub to feed the plug and grommet out through the cable port in the declination axis.
-The cable port plate can then be slipped over the plug end of the cable.
-The flat side of the cable port plate should be facing outward - the side with the recessed face will face into the axis.
-Carefully work the rubber grommet onto the cable port plate.
+Next, you simply get a good grip on the plug and plunge your hand back into the declination hub to feed the plug out through the cable port in the declination axis.
+Once the cable is secured to the servo connector, the cable plate can be replaced by carefully positioning the cables in the appropriate slots provided in the cover.
+Do not overtighten these bolts and risk damaging the threads.
+We recommend that you tighten the screws with the short end of the hex wrench to reduce the available leverage.